saksmt/ktest/doc/integration/rest-assured/rest.md

   # base url which will be prefixed for every request
   base-url = "http://myhost:port/path"
-  socketTimeout = 30000 #Socket timeout in milliseconds (optional) connectTimeout = 15000 #Connection timeout in milliseconds (optional)
+  socket-timeout = 30000 #Socket timeout in milliseconds (optional) connect-timeout = 15000 #Connection timeout in milliseconds (optional)

   authorization.adapter = noop # optional, defaults to "noop", you can implement `AuthorizationAdapter` and place FQCN here
                                # there is also an noop authorization adapter